 The Weather Channel is predicting colder than average temperatures through January for the Plains states and the area from southeast Texas to the Florida panhandle.
-Whether you live in a major metropolitan area or have a ranch covering several acres, … [Read more...] about 4 Tips to Prepare Your Homestead for Winter
+Whether you live in a major metropolitan area or have a ranch covering several acres, winter preparedness is fairly similar for just … [Read more...] about 4 Tips to Prepare Your Homestead for Winter

 Emergency Shelter and Protection From The Elements